kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

     ![Add SDK](attach/add_sdk.png)
 1. In the **Add SDK profile** window, fill in the fields as shown.
-Note that schema versions that are used in the following screenshot correspond to versions that was previously assigned by the Kaa during [the creating schemas step](#creating-schemas).
+Note that schema versions that are used in the following screenshot correspond to versions that were previously assigned by the Kaa during [the creating schemas step](#creating-schemas).
-If you are using your own additional schemas then version numbers may be different.
+If you are using your additional schemas, version numbers may be different.
-After picking right versions for schemas used in SDK click **Add**.
+After picking correct versions for schemas used in SDK click **Add**.

     ![Configure SDK](attach/configure_sdk.png)
 1. Now the SDK is configured and ready to be generated.
 Click **Generate SDK** for